tevesjl/AlgoBowl22/README.md

 Notice that there is no combination of variable assignments that satisfies all four clauses.
 However, setting x<sub>1</sub> = T and x<sub>2</sub> = T satisfies three of the four clauses.

 Input Format: The input will be provided in a text file.
-The first line contains the number of clauses m followed by the number of distinct variablesn.
+The first line contains the number of clauses m followed by the number of distinct variables n.
 Each of the remaining lines represents a clause and contains two integers that denote the two variables belonging to the clause.
 Each integer is in the range [1, n] or [−n,−1].
 If an integer is negative, it represents the negation of that variable.
 The two integers are separated by a single space and the file contains no extraneous spaces.